England women's national football team: 2018–2021: Neville era

 In the wake of the World Cup exit, England's form dropped as the team struggled in a series of friendlies to end the year including a 2–1 defeat by Germany at Wembley Stadium on 9 November 2019.
 The game set a new record attendance for an England women's match at 77,768, becoming the second-biggest crowd for a women's game on English soil after the 2012 Olympic final which was watched by 80,203 at the same venue.
 The poor run continued into 2020 as England failed to defend their title at the 2020 SheBelieves Cup in March.
 Losses to the United States and Spain made it seven defeats in 11 games, the team's worst stretch since 2003, mounting further pressure on Neville, who admitted he was personally responsible for England's "unacceptable" form amid increased media scrutiny.
 In April 2020, Neville announced he would step down as manager when his contract expired in July 2021.
 Originally his tenure would have extended to England's hosting of UEFA Women's Euro 2021, but the tournament was postponed by a year due to the COVID-19 pandemic.

-An FA budget restructure at the end of 2020 saw the women's team become independent from the men's team for the first team, allowing more strategic freedom.
+An FA budget restructure at the end of 2020 saw the women's team become independent from the men's team for the first time, allowing more strategic freedom.
 In January 2021, Neville elected to resign early in order to take up the managerial position at Inter Miami, the Major League Soccer club founded by previous England men's captain David Beckham.
 As it had already been agreed that incumbent Netherlands manager Sarina Wiegman would be appointed to the role from September 2021, Hege Riise was named caretaker manager until then.
 Riise oversaw a 6–0 friendly win over Northern Ireland in her first game in charge.